lochlanmccarroll-hub/Lochlan_BluestampPortfolio/index.md

 Estimated Wrist Rotation

 The gyroscope measured angular velocity rather than angle directly.
-To estimate how far the wrist rotated, Python integrated each gyroscope axis over time.
+To estimate how far the wrist rotated, Python used integration for each gyroscope axis over time.
 Integration finds the area under an angular-velocity-versus-time graph.
 Since angular velocity was measured in degrees per second, integrating it over seconds produced an estimated rotation in degrees.
 The program used trapezoidal integration, which approximated the area between each pair of measurements as a trapezoid.
 The system calculated estimated rotation around the X, Y, and Z axes.
-These values were estimates because small gyroscope errors accumulate during integration, but the captured window was short enough to make them useful for comparing releases.
-This took help from AI because I did not know much calculus as a incoming freshman.

 Release Acceleration